 The following resources will help you find relevant journals in your area.

-Publishing in an open access journal is often referred to as gold open access.
-With this model the final, peer-reviewed version of the article is freely available from publisher’s website.
+Publishing in an Open Access journal is often referred to as Gold Open Access.
+With this model, the final peer-reviewed or published version of the article is freely available from publisher’s website.

 There are various business models under which OA journals operate: